strudel-science/strudel-kit/docs/docs/guides/tutorials/basic-app-with-strudel/0-introduction.md

 ### Who is this tutorial for?

 This tutorial is for anyone who wants to build a web user interface for their scientific software by starting with a STRUDEL Task Flow.
 It will deal with tools such as the command line, JavaScript, TypeScript, React, HTML, and CSS.
-Experience with these tools will be helpful but is not required.
-This tutorial is written to be accessible to as many people as possible.
+Some experience with these tools will be important to following along with the tutorial.

 ### Have feedback?